What if I told you there was an angel out there who could help you with things like gig referrals, grant funding, and other career opportunities?

 Unfortunately, I didn’t see anything that said:

-Instead, I saw notices about theater auditions, and calls for artwork, and workshops on working with disabled populations – all great things, but none that were immediately relevant to my situation.
+Instead, I saw notices about theater auditions, and calls for artwork, and trainings on working with disabled populations – all great things, but none that were immediately relevant to my situation.

 So, I moved on.